arem-cdr/Camera/README.md

 - Calibrator.py

-  Load a Calib Object with 4 ARUCO ID, and the dimension of the rectangle formed by them in the real life.
+  Uses 4 ARUCO ID and the dimension of the rectangle formed by them in the real life.
-  Then you need to apply genCalibration() to the object with an image, it will try to detect the ARUCO's in the image and will generate matricies representing the necessary transformation to go from the camera plan to the aruco plan.
-  Then to get the bird point of view, use applyCalibration() with an image and it will return you an image corresponding to the bird point of view.
+  Gives you a bird point of view.

 - fisheye.py